Available Sites

 Past performance does not guarantee future results.

-Total Return for Dividend Growers
+Total Return and Dividend Reinvestment

 Dividend Income in Retirement

-To illustrate how a dividend-grower strategy can be used to fund a retiree’s expenses, figure 5 assumes a hypothetical $1 million investment in the S&P 500 Dividend Aristocrats Index beginning in January 1990.
+To illustrate how a dividend-grower strategy can be used to fund a retiree’s expenses, the chart below assumes a hypothetical $1 million investment in the S&P 500 Dividend Aristocrats Index beginning in January 1990.
 To calculate the retiree’s spending, we assume that 5% or $50,000 will be needed to cover pre-tax expenses in the first year of retirement and then increase that amount annually by a 3% cost-of-living adjustment to cover inflation.
 For the early years in retirement, when dividends don’t fully support the spending, the retiree will redeem a portion of the investment to cover the shortfall.
 For the later years, dividend income, beyond what is needed for spending, was reinvested in the portfolio.

-Figure 5 | Dividends for Retirement Income from S&P 500 Dividend Aristocrats Index
+Dividends for Retirement Income from S&P 500 Dividend Aristocrats Index

 Past performance does not guarantee future results